iodigital-com/figex/README.md

       exports of raster graphics.
 Ignored if `rasterScales` is defined

 ## Templating
 The templating engine uses Jinja2 syntax.
 You can use loops, if statements and more.
+FigEx's templating is build with [jinjava](https://github.com/HubSpot/jinjava) which is also the base of HubSpot's [HubL templating system](https://developers.hubspot.com/docs/cms/hubl).
+This means the syntax for if-statements and loops also applies to FigEx, same goes for the filters available.

 ### Templating for icon exports

 This templating is used in the `filter` and `fileNames` configurations.

-- `figma`: A figma file object
+- `figma`: A `Figma` file object
 - `date`: The current date
 - `fullName`: The full name of the component.
 If part of a component set, comprised of the name of the component set and the component name.
 The component name otherwise.